cknave/zztasm/README.md

 ZZT has been released into the public domain.
 In that spirit, the annotated assembly files and IDA Pro database are released into the public domain as well.

-The documentation is licensed under a [CC-BY-SA][Creative Commons Attribution-ShareAlike 4.0 International License].
+The documentation is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][CC-BY-SA].

-The Jekyll documentation theme and its dependencies are covered by [Jekyll][its licenses].
+The Jekyll documentation theme and its dependencies are covered by [its licenses][Jekyll].

 [CC-BY-SA]: http://creativecommons.org/licenses/by-sa/4.0/
 [Jekyll]: https://github.com/cknave/zztasm/tree/master/docs/licenses/